Other Commercial Building Services

 Asbestos removal is a complex and dangerous process.
 It should only be carried out by a licensed asbestos removal contractor.

-Regulation 4 of the Control of Asbestos Regulations 2012 outlines how you might manage the asbestos found on your premises to ensure that it is not a risk to anyone on site.
+Regulation 4 of the Control of Asbestos Regulations 2012 outlines how you might manage the asbestos if you find it on your premises.
+In doing so, you can ensure that it isn’t a risk to anyone on site.

 For peace of mind, a full asbestos survey is essential.
 Robinsons Facilities Services can offer risk assessments and asbestos surveys to help you establish the risk and keep people safe.